SEPA Guidance for Nonproject proposals

 - Will the information be easy to locate and cross reference in later environmental documents?

 Nonproject proposal reviews should consider existing regulations and plans as well as any under development.
-When developing a critical areas ordinance, for example, the lead agency should consider the ordinance's relationship to the federal Clean Water Act
+When developing a critical areas ordinance, for example, the lead agency should consider the ordinance's relationship to the federal Clean Water Act, state Shoreline Management Act, and similar regulations.

 When formatting a nonproject EIS, agencies have great flexibility.
 They are encouraged to combine the EIS with the planning document.
 The EIS should discuss impacts and alternatives with an appropriate level of detail to scope the proposal.
 While formatting is flexible, the EIS must include: